kdeloach/kdeloach.github.io/content/posts/datecalc.md

 ### Interpreter

-The syntax tree from the parsing stage is interpreted by `resolve`.
+The syntax tree from the parsing stage is interpreted by the `resolve` function.
 This function recursively visits each node in the tree to produce the final result.

 `DateNode` and `DeltaNode` evaluate to scalar values `Date` and `Delta`, respectively, while `PlusNode` and `MinusNode` evaluate to operations which act